 6. Once the object is about halfway toward the nose, the two split images should overlap to form a third image.

-After a person has performed these eye exercises, it is important that they allow their eyes to relax.
-They can rest their eyes by closing them for a minute or by looking into the distance.
+After performing these eye exercises, people should allow their eyes to relax.
+They can rest their eyes by closing them for a minute or looking into the distance.

-There are many conditions that can cause a person to experience double vision.
+Many conditions can cause a person to experience double vision.
 These include:

 • cataracts